United States Department of State

 Specific Duties and Responsibilities are listed below.

-In cases where education is substituted for experience, copies of college transcripts, diplomas, etc. must be presented at the time of oral assessment.
-These materials become the property of the Department of State and will not be returned.
+In cases where education is substituted for experience, copies of college transcripts, diplomas, etc. must be provided as part of the online application, by the application’s closing date.
 Failure to adequately substantiate education and work experience by virtue of documentation and verification will result in termination of your application for the position of Human Resources Officer.

 All Human Resources Officer candidates must meet the following requirements: